cran/gerda/README.md

   - `file_format`: Specifies the format of the file to load, either "rds" or "csv" (default is "rds").

   The function includes fuzzy matching for file names and will suggest close matches if an exact match isn't found.

+- **`party_crosswalk(party_gerda, destination)`**: Maps party names to their corresponding values from the ParlGov database.
+For a vector of party names, it returns a vector of the same length with the corresponding values from the destination column.
+Parameters:
+  - `party_gerda`: A character vector of party names using GERDA's naming scheme
+  - `destination`: The name of the column from ParlGov's view_party table to map to (e.g., "left_right" for ideology scores)

 ## Usage Examples